andy-goldfinch/hot-chocolate-mongo-bug/README.md

 # Setup

-1. Start mongo using `docker-compose up`
+1. Start mongo using `docker-compose up` inside the Demo folder
 2. Run the Demo project
 3. Attempt to fetch the graphql schema from http://localhost:11045/graphql/